Quotes: Mostly with Economic or Academic Twists

 "There’s a huge microbial biosphere hidden beneath the surface of the earth – possibly comparable in biomass to the plant life we can see on the surface." -- Jeffrey Marlow writing in the NYTs 9/5/2010.

 These little critters live in rocks; they're called chemolithotrophs and they use carbon dioxide and hydrogen to make methane without ever seeing the sun.
-They may be the antecedents of the lazier critters that do crutch with the sun.
+They may be the antecedents of the lazier critters that crutch with the sun's help.

 Hints from the Bard